All concerns regarding COVID-19 and potential cases should be directed to the University COVID Support Team at 718-990-2700.

 If you are identified as a close contact to someone who tested positive for COVID-19 follow these steps.

 Please take a moment to review the New York State Department of Health Updated Isolation & Quarantine Guidance.

 Symptoms of COVID-19 are very similar to seasonal flu and include fever, cough, or shortness of breath.
 For those with a weakened immune system, there's a chance the virus could cause much more serious respiratory tract illness like pneumonia or bronchitis.

-Because it is cold and flu season, and this virus has similar symptoms, it is important to not make any assumptions and have any respiratory illness evaluated by a healthcare provider.
-At this time, the COVID-19 is primarily related to the outbreak in China.
+This virus has similar symptoms to the seasonal flu, so it is important to not make any assumptions and have any respiratory illness evaluated by a healthcare provider.
 Take the same precautions that you would during cold and flu season.
 Wash your hands often, cover your cough, and if you feel sick stay home.

 Concerns about a new and unfamiliar illness are understandable.